legumeinfo/website-ui-specs/phylotree-component/README.md

 ## Objective
 The purpose of the lis-phylotree component is for display of gene trees containing IDs from several species, with coloring by species and at least some interactivity.

-Relative to the R-shiny phylotree viewer that is in production (e.g. http://dev.lis.ncgr.org:50082/?family=Legume.fam3.07454),
+Relative to the R-shiny phylotree viewer that is in development (accessible-but-unlinked, e.g. http://dev.lis.ncgr.org:50082/?family=Legume.fam3.07454),

 ### Essential features: